Programs Comparison

 Airline Pilot Internship

-In the U.S., students must obtain EB-1A visa approval to apply for airline internships, a process that is highly competitive.
+In the U.S., students must obtain EB-1A visa approval to apply for airline internships, a process that is highly competitive, takes 6-8 months for application review (this is why we recommend that graduates apply for PR after completion of CPT and before starting OPT).
 In Canada, students become eligible to apply for permanent residency after completing 12 months of full-time internship, benefiting from a high success rate due to the 24-month PGWP allowance.
-In the EU, students can apply for permanent residency after five years of internship, starting with an initial two-year internship that can be extended up to five years.
+In the EU, students can apply for permanent residency after 1.5 years of training and 3.5 years of internship (5 years of living in the EU, total).
+The EU/Romanian pilot internship is included in the FPAP-EU program for up to 2 years to build 1500 hours of total flight time, but can be extended up to 3.5 years, if pilot wants to meet the minimum EU PR application criteria.
+So, to sum up:

-• United States: Students in the U.S. can only apply for an airline pilot internship after obtaining an EB-1A visa, which is difficult to secure due to its stringent eligibility requirements (see details here).
+• United States: Students in the U.S. can only apply for a regional airline pilot employment after obtaining an EB-1A visa, which is difficult to secure due to its stringent eligibility requirements (see details here).

 • Canada: Unlike the U.S., students in Canada can secure an airline internship without needing to extend their program.
 After completing 12 months of full-time internship, they become eligible to apply for permanent residency (PR) under the Canadian Experience Class (CEC) program, allowing them to qualify for airline internships in Canada.
 Additionally, our FPAP-C program in Canada now offers a Post-Graduation Work Permit (PGWP) of up to 24 months, significantly increasing the chances of a successful PR application.

-• European Union: Students in the EU are eligible to apply for PR after completing 5 years of internship.
-Our EU program provides a 2-year internship to accumulate 1,500 flight hours as an instructor, but it can be extended up to 5 years for those aiming to obtain EU permanent residency
+• European Union: Students in the EU are eligible to apply for PR after completing 5 years of living in the EU zone.
+Our EU program provides a 2-year internship to accumulate 1,500 flight hours as an instructor, but it can be extended up to 3.5 years for those aiming to obtain EU permanent residency.

 The journey to accumulating jet experience, a crucial milestone for pilots aiming to join top Gulf Airlines like Emirates or Qatar Airways, varies significantly between the United States, Canada, and the European Union.
 The key differences stem from each region's immigration policies, flight training structure, and available pathways to build the required jet hours.

 Similarly, in the European Union, students must first obtain EU permanent residency (PR) before becoming eligible for airline internships.
-The standard aviation internship lasts two years, allowing pilots to accumulate 1,500 flight hours as instructors, but it can be extended up to five years for those targeting PR.
-However, because EU-based training programs do not offer jet hour-building, pilots must look for external airlines to complete their jet experience requirements before qualifying for direct entry roles at Gulf carriers.
-Alternatively, non-EU pilots who have graduated from the EU EASA ATPL program can apply for permenet residency in Europe, and become eligible for airline employment with the EU-based airlines.
+The standard aviation internship lasts two years, allowing pilots to accumulate 1,500 flight hours as instructors, but it can be extended up to three and a half years for those targeting PR.

 Finally, EASA ATPL program graduates can apply for pilot employment sponsorship with some non-EU airlines which fly under EASA, like Turkey.
 Such applications are available for pilots who do not have any jet flight time.
 (We have a whole article dedicated to this topic - please review it here!).